 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was released into a lower priced segment (11 percent cheaper at launch).

 - More modern: Was introduced somewhat (8 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the X-A10 is the clear winner of the contest (11 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-A10 is the clear winner of the contest (12 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1300D and the X-A10 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.